httpie/cli/README.md

 See [the documentation](https://httpie.io/docs) for a complete list of examples and use cases.

-## Contributing

-Please read the [contribution guide](https://github.com/httpie/httpie/blob/master/CONTRIBUTING.md) for how to contribute.
-Have a look through existing [Issues](https://github.com/httpie/httpie/issues) and [Pull Requests](https://github.com/httpie/httpie/pulls) that you could help with.
-If you'd like to request a feature or report a bug, please [create a GitHub Issue](https://github.com/httpie/httpie/issues) using one of the templates provided.

 ## Community & support

 - Visit the [HTTPie website](https://httpie.io) for full documentation and useful links.